2020 Coronavirus Outbreak – How Does It Affect Narberth, PA?

 - Avoid live animal markets

 Is the coronavirus related to SARS or MERS?
-Why is it called 2019-nCov?
+Why is it called COVID-19?

-The name of this coronavirus is 2019-nCov at the moment due to changes in how new illnesses are named.
+The name of this coronavirus was originally 2019-nCov due to changes in how new illnesses are named.
 2019 represents the year it was detected, and nCov stands for “Novel Coronavirus,” as no one has seen this virus before.
 World Health Officials no longer give new illnesses names like Lyme Disease, named after a town, or Legionnaires Disease, named after a convention where it was first detected.
 These names can cause undue fear and misinformation.
-A new name may be decided for 2019-nCov, but it will likely reflect the symptoms it causes, the severity or seasonality.
+The new name COVID-19 now denote the year it was first detected (2019) and that it is a new coronavirus.
+Another name some scientists use to describe this virus is SARS-CoV-2 or “severe acute respiratory syndrome coronavirus 2.”

 AFC Urgent Care’s walk-in clinic will be keeping up to date with the latest guidance from the Centers for Disease Control.
 Feel free to call our clinic if you have any questions or visit if you need medical care.